rainbowdashlabs/sql-java/docs/en/03/data_consistency/foreign_keys.md

 );
 ```

 And that is it already.
 Still pretty simple.
-Instead of creating a foreign key on a single column we just create two
-for each column.
+Instead of creating a foreign key on a single column we just create two for each column.

 Feel free to validate that it works with similar tests like we used above!

 We still have an issue here in terms of consistency.
-We can have a duplicate entry here since player 1 can be
-a friend with player 2 and player 2 can be a friend with player 1.
+We can have a duplicate entry here since `player_1` can be a friend with `player_2` and `player_2` can be a friend with `player_1`.
 That is not prevented by the primary key.

 | player\_1 | player\_2 |
 |:----------|:----------|
 | 1         | 2         |
 | 2         | 1         |

 There are multiple ways to solve this issue.
-We could either always insert the lower id into player_1 and the higher
-into player_2 or use an XOR on both ids in order to create a unique key for the friendship.
-For now, we won't bother
+We could either always insert the lower id into `player_1` and the higher into `player_2` or use an XOR on both ids in order to create a unique key for the friendship.
-with it, because we lack the knowledge for both.
+For now, we won't bother with it, because we lack the knowledge for both.